test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

       CfgFile Path: ./config/exercise_config.json

-Please consider: The ``testsuite_setup`` requires the mapping configuration file (containing the mapping between the variant names and the corresponding parameter configuration files; ``exercise_variants.json``) - whereas the log file contains the resulting parameter configuration file (``exercise_config.json``), that is selected depending on the name of the variant provided in command line of the RobotFramework AIO.
+Please consider: The ``testsuite_setup`` requires the mapping configuration file (containing the mapping between the variant names and the corresponding parameter configuration files; in the example above: ``exercise_variants.json``) - whereas the log file contains the resulting parameter configuration file (in the example above: ``exercise_config.json``), that is selected depending on the name of the variant provided in command line of the RobotFramework AIO.

 **For now it's enough theory - time for exercises.**

 All further formats and features that need to be explained, will be explained in those test suites who use them.

-The following part of this document contains a list of test suites available in this tutorial - together with some hints about their main topics.
+The following part of this document contains an overview about all exercises available in this tutorial.

-After you have got an overview about the content you are ready to go to the exercises.
-Every exercise has it's own subfolder (named ``exercise-01``, ``exercise-02``, ...) and can be explored independently from all others.

 TOC_